OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Models/README.md

 code elements.
 Fully qualified references are used in much of the code, including the use of "Me".

-Some of the specific implementation details are included in the templates as XML comments.
+Some of the specific implementation details are included in the models as XML comments.
 Those XML comments are targeted at developers and are left in place so that they are visible to IntelliSense while creating a new application/assembly.
-Items marked "DEV:" are intended for a developer using the templates, not for visibility to consuming assemblies that use the dialog.
+Items marked "DEV:" are intended for a developer using the models, not for visibility to consuming assemblies that use the dialog.
 They can be left in place, deleted, suppressed by adding a fourth apostrophe, or suppressed from output by the compiler via "Generate XML documentation file" in the project Properties.